What it’s like to be a delivery worker during the COVID-19 pandemic

 The ride-share crash

 Risks are even higher, and rewards much lower, in the ride-share business.
-Kristin Lipps, who drives for Lyft and Uber in the Portland, Oregon, area, says she got just four fares during a seven-hour shift last Friday.
+Kristin Lipp, who drives for Lyft and Uber in the Portland, Oregon, area, says she got just four fares during a seven-hour shift last Friday.
 Until about a week ago, she could count on completing three fares per hour, picking up a new request as soon as she finishes her current ride.
-“Now it’s to the point where you might as well stay home or find another job,” Lipps says.
+“Now it’s to the point where you might as well stay home or find another job,” Lipp says.
 “I’ve got my vehicle loan coming up soon, and I’m making like $20 a day.
 That’s not going to work.”
 (She did recount two random acts of kindness, however, in which riders tipped her $20 each.)

 “What we have been hearing from drivers is that they’ve actually taken a huge hit on the demand side,” says Harry Campbell, a driver who’s covered the gig industry extensively through a website and other media under the title the Rideshare Guy.
 Campbell surveyed about 200 drivers between March 13 and 16 and found sobering results, with 80% reporting a drop-off in business.
 This was before the stay-at-home orders that have since taken hold in states including California, Illinois, Massachusetts, New Jersey, and New York.

-Kristin Lipps
+Kristin Lipp

 Now it’s to the point where you might as well stay home or find another job.”

 The risk-reward ratio is especially high for ride-share drivers.
 While delivery workers transport bags that other people have touched, taxis transport people themselves, in tight quarters that make social distancing impossible.
 Thirty-nine percent of drivers surveyed said that they were driving less for fear of the virus, and 24% have completely stopped.
-Lipps ultimately decided to leave ride-sharing for both financial and health reasons and shift to deliveries.
+Lipp ultimately decided to leave ride-sharing for both financial and health reasons and shift to deliveries.

 Meanwhile, 29% of ride-share drivers were contemplating a shift to the booming restaurant delivery business, which has somewhat lower risk and much higher demand lately.
 Twenty-three percent said they were already doing a mix of ride-share and food delivery work.
 Uber Eats is the easiest service to transition to, since it involves pressing just a few buttons in the app for people who already drive passengers for Uber.
 DoorDash and Postmates were the next most popular services for drivers in the survey.